bhanu0221/bhanu0221/README.md

 * 🌱 Currently learning: **Advance JavaScript**, **React js**, **Real-time Databases**
 * 💕 Looking for Entry-level position in Web Dev or Software Developer.
 * 💬 Pronouns: He/Him
+* Thought 💭 -> Fear asks, "What if I fail?"
+Regret asks, "What if I had tried?"

 ---